mudler/LocalAI/README.md

 # copy your models to models/
 cp your-model.bin models/

-# (optional) Edit the .env file to set the number of concurrent threads used for inference
+# (optional) Edit the .env file to set things like context size and threads
-# echo "THREADS=14" > .env
+# vim .env

 # start with docker-compose
 docker compose up -d --build